pyodide/pyodide/docs/usage/serving-pyodide-packages.md

-Point your WebAssembly aware browser to [http://localhost:8000/index.html](http://localhost:8000/index.html) and open your browser console to see the output from python via Pyodide!
+Point your WebAssembly aware browser to [http://localhost:8000/index.html](http://localhost:8000/index.html) and open your browser console to see the output from Python via Pyodide!